saraorofino/boi-dive-analysis/README.md

   |__ figures: scripts used to generate figures
     |__ figure_<x>.R: code to generate paper figure <x>; where x represents the manuscript figure number
     |__ figure_s<x>.R: code to generate supplemental figure <x>; where x represents the manuscript figure number
+  |__ common.R: file paths and plot themes used in the analysis

 * Uses data that requires authorization
 ```